STAT545-UBC/STAT545-UBC-original-website/hw10_package.md

   * detect factors that should be character because # unique values = length
   * write a version of reorder() that uses `desc()` a la `(d)plyr`
-  - write a version of `factor()` that sets levels to the order in which they appear in the data,.e. set the levels "as is"
+  - write a version of `factor()` that sets levels to the order in which they appear in the data, i.e. set the levels "as is"
   - functions to write and read data frames to plain text delimited files while retaining factor evels; maybe by writing/reading a companion file?

 ### Due date